conradhalling/datacamp/README.md

 ### Starting Jupyter Lab

-Use these steps to start Jupyter Lab:
+In a Terminal window, enter these commands to start Jupyter Lab:

 ```shell
 # Initialize the virtual environment.